ericoporto/controlz/README.md

 `Controlz(Character* c, bool down,  bool left,  bool right,  bool up)`

-Call it on your repeatedly execute always, passing a character and which keys are pressed at that time.
+Call it on your repeatedly execute or repeatedly execute always, passing a character and which keys are pressed at that time.

 ## Author and License